mspraggs/pyQCD/README.md

 To build and install the module, the following packages are required:

 * Python setuptools, tested with version 0.6.24, though may work with older versions;
-* boost::python and boost::random, both version 1.49.0 or greater;
+* boost::python, boost::random and boost::test, all version 1.49.0 or greater;
 * Eigen C++ matrix library, version 3.1.3 or greater;
 * numpy version 1.7 or greater;
 * scipy version 0.12 or greater;
 * OpenMP (version 3), required for parallel updates, but not essential.
+* py.test for Python testing

 pyQCD is capable of using CUDA capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
 If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the